GSA/idmanagement.gov/_playbooks/playbook-pam.md

 1. Jeopardize sensitive information or infrastructure, whether knowingly or unknowingly.
 2. Have the potential to compromise all three core elements of information security: availability, confidentiality, and integrity.

 This Privileged Identity Playbook is a practical guide to **help federal agencies implement and manage a privileged user management function** as part of an overall agency ICAM program.
 Privileged user management will identify, track, monitor, and audit privileged users and accounts to actively decrease the cyber risk to an agency's mission.
 Agencies can use this playbook to help plan and implement privileged user management following government-wide best practices.
 This playbook includes a four-step process aligned with the [Federal Identity, Credential, and Access Management (FICAM) Architecture]({{site.baseurl}}/why/icam/) designed for **insider threat, ICAM, and risk management professionals interested in identifying best practices for mitigating privileged user risk**.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission, and technical requirements.
 Other IT program participants, including cybersecurity program managers, may value incorporating this playbook approach in their planning.
-This playbook supplements existing federal IT policies and builds upon the [Office of Management and Budget Memorandum (OMB) Memo 19-17 - Enabling Mission of Delivery through Improved Identity, Credential, and Access Management](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"} and [OMB Memo 22-09 - Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/){:target="_blank"}{:rel="noopener noreferrer"}, as well as existing federal identity guidance and playbooks.
+This playbook supplements existing federal IT policies and builds upon the [Office of Management and Budget Memorandum (OMB) Memo 19-17 - Enabling Mission of Delivery through Improved Identity, Credential, and Access Management](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [OMB Memo 22-09 - Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, as well as existing federal identity guidance and playbooks.

 ## Key Terms

 Below are key terms used throughout this playbook.
 A linked term denotes an official term from a federal policy, NIST Glossary, or NIST publication.
 An unlinked term is defined for this document.

 - **Account compromise** is the unauthorized use of an account to disclose, modify, substitute, or use sensitive information.
-- [**Insider threat**](https://csrc.nist.gov/glossary/term/insider_threat){:target="_blank"}{:rel="noopener noreferrer"} is the potential for an insider to use their authorized access, wittingly or unwittingly, to harm the security of the United States.
+- [**Insider threat**](https://csrc.nist.gov/glossary/term/insider_threat){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is the potential for an insider to use their authorized access, wittingly or unwittingly, to harm the security of the United States.
 This threat can include espionage, terrorism, unauthorized disclosure of national security information, or the loss or degradation of departmental resources or capabilities.
 - [**Functional privileged users**]({{site.baseurl}}/playbooks/dira/#step-1-identify-users-transactions-and-roles) can access information resources provided by the application and approval workflows, such as approving access requests.
-- [**Privileged account**](https://csrc.nist.gov/glossary/term/privileged_account){:target="_blank"}{:rel="noopener noreferrer"} is a system account used by a privileged user.
+- [**Privileged account**](https://csrc.nist.gov/glossary/term/privileged_account){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a system account used by a privileged user.
 A privileged account can belong to a single endpoint, network device, domain, database, or application.
-A privileged account can run [**privileged commands**](https://csrc.nist.gov/glossary/term/privileged_command){:target="_blank"}{:rel="noopener noreferrer"} which involve the control, monitoring, or administration of a system, including security functions and associated security-relevant information.
+A privileged account can run [**privileged commands**](https://csrc.nist.gov/glossary/term/privileged_command){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} which involve the control, monitoring, or administration of a system, including security functions and associated security-relevant information.
 - **Privilege compromise** is either an adverse action of a privileged user or account through an insider threat or an account compromise.
-- [**Privileged User**](https://csrc.nist.gov/glossary/term/privileged_user){:target="_blank"}{:rel="noopener noreferrer"} is authorized (and therefore, trusted) to perform security-relevant functions that ordinary users cannot perform—also known as a privileged IT user, privileged network user, or [**superuser**](https://csrc.nist.gov/glossary/term/superuser){:target="_blank"}{:rel="noopener noreferrer"}.
+- [**Privileged User**](https://csrc.nist.gov/glossary/term/privileged_user){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is authorized (and therefore, trusted) to perform security-relevant functions that ordinary users cannot perform—also known as a privileged IT user, privileged network user, or [**superuser**](https://csrc.nist.gov/glossary/term/superuser){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
-- Unauthorized [**Privilege escalation**](https://csrc.nist.gov/glossary/term/privilege_escalation){:target="_blank"}{:rel="noopener noreferrer"} exploits a bug or flaw that allows for a higher privilege level than what would usually be permitted.
+- Unauthorized [**Privilege escalation**](https://csrc.nist.gov/glossary/term/privilege_escalation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} exploits a bug or flaw that allows for a higher privilege level than what would usually be permitted.

 ## Disclaimer